Dastardly and Muttley in Their Flying Machines: References in popular culture

 Psychobilly rock group the Reverend Horton Heat covered the theme song in 1995 as a medley with the theme song from Jonny Quest on the cover album Saturday Morning: Cartoons' Greatest Hits with other various artists.

 Hip-hop group Madvillain references the characters in their song "Accordion" off their debut album Madvillainy.

 In the BBC Robin Hood episode "Lardner's Ring" (2007), when Robin Hood is trying to send a message to King Richard via pigeon, the Sheriff of Nottingham yells out, "We must catch the pigeon!
 Catch the pigeon NOW!", saying it the same way as Dastardly.

 Other appearances and renditions

-Yankee Doodle Pigeon and Klunk appear in the 2021 animated series Jellystone! with Klunk voiced by Fajer Al-Kaisi.
+Yankee Doodle Pigeon and Klunk appear in the 2021 animated series Jellystone! with Klunk voiced by Fajer Al-Kaisi and Jim Conroy.
 Yankee Doodle Pigeon made background appearances.
 Klunk appears in "Lady Danjjer: Is It Wrong to Long for Kabong?" where he steals Jabberjaw's ice cream that she got from Shazzan only to be defeated by El Kabong.

 Yankee Doodle Pigeon appears stuffed and mounted in Dick Dastardly's quarters aboard his flying machine in the 2020 animated film Scoob!

 Mumbly and Dread Baron, who "bear a strong resemblance" to Muttley and Dick Dastardly, appear in Hanna-Barbera's Laff-A-Lympics in 1978.
 The character changes came due to licensing issues.
 Dread Baron is later to be revealed as Dick Dastardly's brother in the Laff-A-Lympics comic books.